Vertigo and Dizziness

 information is sent to your brain, which can create disequilibrium (vertigo and

 dizziness).
-This is often seen in the neck as cervicogenic
+This is often seen in the neck as cervicogenic vertigo (vertigo

-helping cervicogenic vertigo by addressing
+cervicogenic vertigo by addressing dysfunctional neck structures.

 Clinically, the most common type of vertigo seen in this office is Benign